Berkelium0/AI-Project-1.3/README.md

     - **Description**: The itertools library is a standard Python module that provides a collection of fast, memory-efficient tools for creating iterators for various looping and combinatorial tasks.
-    - **Usage in the Project**:

-        - **`count`**: The `count` function from `itertools` creates an iterator that generates consecutive integers, starting from a specified number.
-In this project, `count` is used to generate sequences of indices or other counting purposes, which are helpful in iterating over puzzle rows, columns, or coordinates.

-        - **`combinations` (imported as `itertools_combinations`)**: The `combinations` function generates all possible combinations of a specified length from the input iterable.
-In this project, `itertools_combinations` is used to generate possible placements of blocks within the puzzle rows or columns, which is essential for determining valid configurations based on the given hints.
+    - **Usage in the Project**: `combinations` (imported as `itertools_combinations`)**: The `combinations` function generates all possible combinations of a specified length from the input iterable.
+In this project, `itertools_combinations` is used to generate possible placements of blocks within the puzzle rows or columns.
     - **Installation**: No installation is required, as `itertools` is a built-in Python module.

 + **SymPy**